Reviewed Date: 09/24/2021

 Local Drug Funds are to have been established in accordance with T.C.A. § 53-11-415.
 In order to comply with this statute, the city recorder or finance officer of the municipality is to set up a separate fund to record the financial activity related to drug operations.
 Entitled “Drug Fund,” this special revenue fund will be used to record all proceeds and expenditures related to drug enforcement for the local government in compliance with T.C.A. § 39-17-420.

 In summary, these procedures require the fund to remain under the control of the city recorder or finance officer.
 However, upon the demand of the chief executive of the arresting law enforcement agency, the finance officer will distribute funds to pay for the drug enforcement program.
-The law enforcement agency will provide an accounting of these Drug Fund expenditures to the municipal finance officer.
+The law enforcement agency should provide an accounting of these Drug Fund expenditures to the municipal finance officer.

 It is important to emphasize that the following transaction guidelines are unique to confidential cash disbursements related to undercover drug investigations by the law enforcement agency.
 These guidelines do not pertain to normal, nonconfidential Drug Fund expenditures.
 Nonconfidential purchases and other disbursements from the Drug Fund are to be handled in the same manner as any other purchase or disbursement of the city in accordance with generally accepted accounting principals, the municipal charter, the Municipal Budget Law, the Municipal Purchasing Law of 1983, and any applicable municipal purchasing ordinance(s).